QubitExplorer/Recommender-System/README.md

 Friend A: Enjoys **Football, Hiking, Running, Animal Caretaker and Climbing**

-Friend B: Prefer Singing, Writing and reading.
+Friend B: Prefer Singing, Writing and Reading.

 Friend C: Likes Cycling (assuming there would be some bicycles on those days) and Singing.